Learning Minimally-Violating Continuous Control for Infeasible Linear Temporal Logic Specifications: Introduction

 Motivated by these challenges, this work investigates model-free control of an autonomous system for satisfying a potentially infeasible high-level task with minimal violation while operating in a complex environment.

 In the field of model-free navigation control, Reinforcement Learning (RL) is a popular unsupervised technique that optimizes long-term expected rewards to learn desired behaviors~\cite{sutton2018reinforcement}.
-Recently, Deep Reinforcement Learning (DRL), such as the actor-critic method~\cite{haarnoja2018soft}, have been shown to be capable of learning continuous controllers for unknown (opaque-box) dynamics.
-Existing work~\cite{long2018towards, chiang2019learning} applies DRL algorithms to solve standard goal-oriented problems, but does not explicitly investigate complex navigation tasks.
+Recently, Deep Reinforcement Learning (DRL) techniques, such as the actor-critic method~\cite{haarnoja2018soft}, have been shown to be capable of learning continuous controllers for unknown (opaque-box) dynamics.
+Existing works~\cite{long2018towards, chiang2019learning} apply DRL algorithms to solve standard goal-oriented problems, but does not explicitly investigate complex navigation tasks.
 Linear Temporal Logic (LTL) is a formal language that has gained attention in recent years for expressing high-level, complex robotics tasks.
 Specifications have been shown to be effective at directing RL agents to learn desired policies.
-Typically within the literature, a discrete robot system is abstracted as a discrete Markov Decision Process (MDP) model and composed with an automata representing the desired LTL formula to create a product automaton for learning or planning ~\cite{sadigh2014learning, kantaros2022accelerated, xu2020joint, cai2021reinforcement}.
+Typically within the literature, a discrete robot system is abstracted as a discrete Markov Decision Process (MDP) model and composed with an automaton representing the desired LTL formula to create a product automaton for learning or planning ~\cite{sadigh2014learning, kantaros2022accelerated, xu2020joint, cai2021reinforcement}.
 This approach has been extended to continuous systems \cite{li2019formal,icarte2022reward}, where the LTL formulas are only defined over finite horizons.
 For general continuous control subject to LTL satisfaction over infinite horizons, prior works~\cite{Cai2021modular, cai2021safe, cai2022overcoming} proposed a modular architecture by decomposing the task into sub-tasks using automata states.
-All this related work designs RL rewards according to the discrete switch of an automata, which requires the RL agent to visit every region of interest to gain experience in each automata state.
-Even relying on reward shaping to enrich the intermediate rewards, this paradigm can be extremely challenging for DRL in complex cluttered environments.
-Primarily, these approaches are inefficient at exploring the environment, which is a critical component of performant RL~\cite{explorationref,hrl-survey}.
-Crucially, to our knowledge, no previous work has investigated infeasible LTL tasks in this setting.
-In this work, we focus on these two directions: infeasible LTL tasks and complex, cluttered environments using DRL for model-free continuous control.
+All this related work designs RL rewards according to the discrete switch of an automaton, which requires the RL agent to visit every region of interest to gain experience in each automaton state.
+Even relying on reward shaping to enrich the intermediate rewards, this paradigm can be extremely challenging for DRL in complex, cluttered environments.
+Primarily, these approaches are inefficient at exploring the environment, which is a critical component of performing RL~\cite{explorationref,hrl-survey}.
+Crucially, to our knowledge, no previous work has investigated infeasible LTL tasks for continuous control.
+In this work, we focus on the problem including two aspects: infeasible LTL tasks and cluttered environments using DRL for model-free continuous control.